 The house at Dormont was situated where the fishing lake car park is now.
-Originally there was a fortified tower with commanding views over the river Annan to the north.
-This was replaced in Georgian times with a very beautiful house which later burned down.
+Originally there was probably a fortified tower with commanding views over the river Annan to the north.
+This was replaced in the Georgian period with a very beautiful house which later burned down.

-A new house was built in 1830 to a Victorian style and it would be then that the grounds were landscaped with fine gardens and an ornamental lake.
+A new house was built in 1830 and it would be then that the grounds were landscaped with fine gardens and an ornamental lake.
 But the great social changes that took place after the Second World War meant that the house had to be abandoned and was eventually demolished in 1953, All that remains is part of the vaulted basement passage